thradams/cake/ownership.md

 };
 ```

-An object Y pointed by pY must live longer than object X.
+The rule "The lifetime of the referenced object must be longer than the lifetime of the view object" needs to be checked at each instantiation.

-This check must be done at instantiation.
+> Note : Currently, this check is missing at cake

 ### Deleting Owner Pointers

 **Owner pointers** take on the responsibility of owning the pointed object and its associated memory, treating them as distinct entities.
-A common practice is to implement a delete function to release both resources, as illustrated in Listing 7:
+A common practice is to implement a delete function to release both resources.

-**Listing 7 - Implementing the delete function**
+**Sample - Implementing the delete function**

 ```c
 #include <ownership.h>